 How do we do Godly Play at First Baptist Greenville?

 Christians of many different denominations use Godly Play and probably do it differently, even within the same denomination.
 In this blog, I describe Godly Play by sharing the way our church does it.
 That doesn’t mean that it’s the best way or the prescribed way, or the only way, of course, but it’s the way that suits us best.

-Idea Sparkers for our Gift to God Time
+Idea Starters for the Give a Gift to God Time: